-The ‘Money’ man has signed up to compete on a news series pitting legends against each other.
-The project will be broadcast on streaming platform fuboTV.
-It’s put together by virtual entertainment company FaceBank.
+The ‘Money’ man has signed up to compete in a series pitting legends against each other.
+The project even had a streaming platform on FuboTV in association with virtual entertainment company FaceBank.

-A VR version or ‘e’ Mayweather will be in action after the American agreed on a deal to allow his likeness to be used.
-The actual amount to be paid has not yet been released, but knowing Mayweather, it will be at least seven figures.
+A VR version or ‘e’ Mayweather would be in action after the American agreed on a deal to allow his likeness to be used.
+The actual amount to be paid was not released at the time.
+But knowing Mayweather, it was at least seven figures.

 Outlining what the PPV contract will entail, fuboTV and FaceBank assured fans they’ll do all they can to make the outcome of the bouts as realistic as possible.

-On the TV side of things, it was added that: “These unprecedented virtual boxing matches will be exclusive to live TV streaming platform fuboTV.
+On the TV side, it was added that: “These unprecedented virtual boxing matches will be exclusive to live TV streaming platform fuboTV.
 Pay-per-view partners are to be announced.”

-It’s not only Mayweather who will be on the roster despite Floyd leading the way, as usual.
-Other boxing stars of the past are also in talks to sign up.
+It was not only Mayweather set to be on the roster, despite leading the way as usual.
+Other boxing stars of the past were rumored to sign up.

-Without details, it’s hard to gauge who.
-Although you’d expected the likes of Sugar Ray Leonard, Oscar De La Hoya, Mike Tyson, Evander Holyfield, and Lennox Lewis to get the call.
+Sugar Ray Leonard, Oscar De La Hoya, Mike Tyson, Evander Holyfield, and Lennox Lewis were all linked.

-Those who are no longer with us, Muhammad Ali, Sugar Ray Robinson and Joe Louis – to name a few, would no doubt hold keen interest too.
+Others included George Foreman, Manny Pacquiao, and Canelo.
+Even those no longer with us, Muhammad Ali, Joe Frazier, Sugar Ray Robinson, and Joe Louis – to name a few, would be approached through their families.